antimof/UxPlay/README.md

    by  option -s wxh (or their default values 1920x1080) by adding an empty boundary frame of unused pixels (which would be lost in a full-screen display that overscans, and is not displayed by gstreamer).
-   Recomnendation: **don't use this option** unless there is some special reason to use it.
+   Recommendation: **don't use this option** unless there is some special reason to use it.

 **-p**  allows you to select the network ports used by UxPlay (these need